-The first column of each table below sets forth the payments to which the officer would be entitled, other than accrued but unpaid base salary and any benefits payable or provided under broadbased employee benefit plans and programs, in the event of a termination of the officer's employment for any reason by PPG or the officer, and assuming such termination occurred prior to, or did not otherwise arise in connection with, a change in control of PPG.
+The first column of each table below sets forth the payments to which the officer would be entitled, other than accrued but unpaid base salary and any benefits payable or provided under broad-based employee benefit plans and programs, in the event of a termination of the officer's employment for any reason by PPG or the officer, and assuming such termination occurred prior to, or did not otherwise arise in connection with, a change in control of PPG.
 The second column of each table reflects payments that would be due in the event of the officer's termination of employment due to death prior to a change in control of PPG.
 In any of these events, we are not obligated to provide other health or welfare benefits or any special severance payments, accelerated vesting of equity compensation or tax gross-ups to the officers.
+Employees hired on or after January 1, 2006 are not eligible to participate in the Non-Qualified Retirement Plan.
+Effective January 1, 2012, financial counseling benefits were limited to current participants only.

-Change in Control Voluntary or Involuntary Termination (2014)
+Change in Control Voluntary or Involuntary Termination (2018)